 A. Residential and non-residential uses.
-Shade structures shall allow at least 8 feet of vertical clearance and may project up to 10 feet into the public right-of-way, so long as they do not conflict with existing trees, utilities, or other structure.
-Any projections into public right-of-way shall receive approval from Public Works.
+Shade structures shall allow at least 8 feet of vertical clearance and may project up to 10 feet into the public right-of-way, so long as they do not conflict with existing trees.